 - New homes.
 Pimmit Hills has new homes coming up often, which is good if you are in the market for one and to increase land values long term.

 Above, you can see the sale price vs list price increases/decreases by quarter over the last 5 years.

 Pimmit’s large rise in values in in part because of the number of additions, new construction and renovations in the neighborhood.

 It also has a history of strong yearly appreciation.

 Wondering what your home is worth?
 Automated numbers are just a start.
 Fill out our form and an expert will get in touch with you.

 Are you looking to buy in Pimmit Hills, or Falls Church VA as a whole?

-I have extensive knowledge of the area and I can help you find the right home for your needs.
+We have extensive knowledge of the area and can help you find the right home for your needs.
 Get started by reaching out below.

 Are you selling a home in Pimmit Hills?
-I have sold multiple properties of different types in the neighborhood.
+We have sold multiple properties of different types in the neighborhood.
 Get in touch and let’s talk!

 Share this article: